Duns, Scottish Borders: The Ba game of Duns

 This is a kind of medieval football.
 Three balls or "Bas" were required for this game; the first was gold, the second silvered, and the third coloured or spotted.
 A fourth was provided in case of mishap, and if not needed was presented to the subscriber whose entertainment had been most hospitable, the Hay family at Duns Castle usually being the recipients.

 At mid-day the honour of throwing up the ball would be auctioned in the Kirkyard.
 The throw would invariably be performed by a member of the Duns Castle family.
 At 1 o'clock the game began, the Ba being thrown up in the Market Square.
 The goal for the married men was the pulpit of the church; if a goal was scored then the church bell would rung by the victors.
 The goal of the bachelors was the hopper of any of the grinding mills in the district, the nearest being over a mile (1500 m) away.
 If a bachelor won the Ba he would be dusted with flour and receive a meal of pork and dumplings from the miller.

-The game was revived in 1949 as part of the Duns Summer Festival.
-The goals are now at opposite corners of the Market Square, by the White Swan hotel and the old Post Office.

-The game of Hand Ba' takes place at various places throughout the Scottish Borders: Duns, Jedburgh, Denholm, Hobkirk and it is known to take place as far afield as the Orkney Islands - there is a documentary archived of such an event.